bobbleheadhobo/ImgDate/README.md

 2. Open your web browser and navigate to `http://localhost:5000`

 ### 2. Command Line Interface
-For users who want quicker processing times and more features:
+For users who want quicker processing times and have lots of images:

 1. Place your scanned images in the `img/unprocessed` folder
 2. Run one of the following commands: